ethereum-optimism/design-docs/protocol/proofs/new-chains.md

 ## Defer Deployment of Dispute Game Types

 Remove the `FaultDisputeGame` and its dependent contracts (including `AnchorStateRegistry`) from the initial L1 deployment.
-The `DisputeGameFactory` would still be deployment, but with no supported game types.
+The `DisputeGameFactory` would still be deployed, but with no supported game types.
 It would be impossible to create any dispute games and thus withdrawals would be disabled.
 The `faultGameGenesisOutputRoot` and `faultGameAbsolutePrestate` values would not be required ahead of this initial L1 deployment as they are only used by the dispute game implementations.